Romain-ItAllDepends/FT_LINEAR_REGRESSION/README.md

 # 🚗 FT_LINEAR_REGRESSION 🚗

-This project will be your first steps into AI and Machine Learning.
-You're going to start with a simple, basic machine learning algorithm.
-You will have to create a program that predicts the price of a car by using a linear function train with a gradient descent algorithm.
+This project is my first steps into AI and Machine Learning.
+I'm going to start with a simple, basic machine learning algorithm.
+I will have to create a program that predicts the price of a car by using a linear function train with a gradient descent algorithm.

 ## 🧠 LANGUAGE 🧠